-Children are keen observers who enjoy emulating the behaviour of adults around them.
+Children are keen observers who enjoy emulating the behavior of adults around them.
 My husband is big on manners and often instructs my son not to speak with his mouth full at the dining table.
 On a few occasions, he was caught talking with food in his mouth by my son and was gravely reprimanded.

 Another point of contention is ambiguous instructions from adults.
 Contrary to what adults think, young children are unable to multitask.
 Thus, giving them multiple instructions only renders confusion.
 A more effective way to communicate would be to provide one or two succinct instructions at a time.
 In addition, the instructions should be conveyed in a language that is clear and simple for the child to understand.
-Sometimes, children seem defiant because they don’t know what the adult wants or how to fulfil instructions that they have been given.
+Sometimes, children seem defiant because they don’t know what the adult wants or how to fulfill instructions that they have been given.

 Discipline is DISRESPECTFUL